rajdeepiitkgp/JsonCrypt-RSA/README.md

 > <sub>Requires nodejs >= 8.11.1</sub>
 ## Usage
 ### JavaScript
-How to use JsonCrypt-RSA at Sender to Encrypt the JSON Paylod
+How to use JsonCrypt-RSA at Sender to Encrypt the JSON Payload
 ```javascript
 // ***Encryption of JSON Payload***
 // Create new Instance Object of JsonCrypt